 Styling by Natalie James

-Working closely with Laminex, we briefed in the three spaces – the commercial workspace seen above, the large, expansive kitchen below, and a compact apartment kitchen to be released in the next phase of the campaign.
+Working closely with Laminex, we briefed in the three spaces – the deeply rich-coloured compact kitchen, a modern commercial workspace and an expansive family kitchen.
 Kennedy Nolan has a philosophy of highly individual designs that respond specifically to the context and client.
 In this case, they responded to the laminate – pushed its boundaries and elevated an everyday product into a design feature of every space.

 These spaces by Laminex and Kennedy Nolan have inspired architects and homeowners, and fulfilled our intention.
 By collaborating with leading architects we have shown laminates by Laminex in a whole new and exciting light.